elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/blog/2022/04/what-is-bufio-in-go-programming-language.md

 >   Accordingly, WhiteSource investigated malicious activity in npm, identifying more than 1,300 malicious packages in 2021 — which were subsequently removed, but may have been brought into any number of applications before they were taken down.

-Even Ryan Dahl, the creator of NodeJS has been witnessed criticizing his own work:
+Even Ryand Dahl, the creator of NodeJS has been witnessed criticizing his own work:

-> [...]
+>[...]
 I think Node is not the best system to build a massive server web.
-> I would use Go for that.
+I would use Go for > that.
 And honestly, that’s the reason why I left Node.
-> It was the realization that: oh, actually, this is not the best server-side system ever.
+It was the realization that: oh, > actually, this is not the best server-side system ever.